About USC Gould

 As one of the most diverse law schools in the nation, USC Gould recognizes the inherent value a diverse academic community offers to students, the legal profession and our broader society.

-A Message from the Assistant Dean of Diversity, Equity and Inclusion
+A Message from the Associate Dean for Student Affairs, Diversity, Equity and Inclusion, and Dean of Students for the JD Program

 During their time at Gould, tending to issues of diversity, equity, inclusion, and anti-racism is vital to ensuring that every member of the Gould community feels a sense of respect and belonging, can take advantage of all USC has to offer, and has an opportunity to maximize their potential.
 Tending to these critical issues after their time at Gould ensures that our students are entering the legal profession with the cultural competence and ability to analyze issues from multiple perspectives.
 As the world continues to diversify at a rapid pace, this will serve them well in their careers.